jncraton/BWMetaAI/README.md

 Build Orders
 ------------

-BWMetaAI include a number of build orders that have been relatively popular in high level play.
+BWMetaAI includes a number of build orders that have been relatively popular in high level play.
 Once the initial build is completed, one of several common midgame transitions are used to take the AI into a variety of late game pushes.

 ### Terran